akashsara/debiasing-language-models/readme.md

 Akash Saravanan, Dhruv Mullick, Habibur Rahman

 ---

+This is our team's submission towards the term project for CMPUT 622 - Privacy and Fairness in Machine Learning, Fall 2021 at the University of Alberta.
+This work proposes a novel approach towards debiasing multiclass demographics in language models.

 ### Abstract:

 The majority of current approaches towards debiasing language models consider only a binary demographic such as male vs female or Caucasian vs African-American.
 While these methods are effective, their target is not representative of the real world.
 We propose a novel method to debias multiclass demographics.
 Our technique involves modification of the loss function to add a regularization term.
 This method can be scaled to any number of classes.
 We further compare our debiasing method with a base model to display its effectiveness.
 Finally, we contribute several word lists for the different demographics we consider.
 These word lists, meant for use in debiasing tasks, are compiled from a combination of prior work and online sources.